 India’s first modern light combat aircraft (LCA), Tejas, is being built by Hindustan Aeronautics (HAL) for the Indian Air Force (IAF) and the Indian Navy.
 The Tejas LCA was designed by the Aeronautical Development Agency in Bangalore, India.

 The aircraft may replace the MiG series currently operated by the IAF.
 The IAF has a requirement of 140 single-seat fighters and 20 two-seat LCA trainers for squadron service in the next ten years.
 It has already ordered 20 LCAs and received the first in January 2015.

 Development is underway for the naval version of the LCA, which is intended for operations aboard the Vikramaditya, as well as the Vikrant-class indigenous aircraft carriers.
 Two naval prototypes will be manufactured and flown to obtain clearance for deck operations.

 Designed as a single-engine tactical fighter, the Tejas has a compound delta-wing planform to achieve weight reductions.

-The highly adapted wing design, combined with a blended-wing body, delivers high-performance and manoeuvrability has been improved with built-in aerodynamic instability.
+The highly adapted wing design, combined with a blended-wing body, delivers high-performance while manoeuvrability has been improved with built-in aerodynamic instability.
 The design allows the aircraft to be integrated with guided air-to-surface and anti-ship weapons for multirole and multimission capabilities.
 The naval variant will have additional features to reduce carrier landing speed and be equipped with an arrestor hook for deck recovery.

 The fuselage is thin-walled, integrally stiffened structure, which is designed to sustain internal pressure without stiffener debonding.
-It features complex shapes and contours and built using integral structures in large scale.
+It features complex shapes and contours and is built using integral structures in large scale.